 Twitter pre-IPO Days

-The earliest days of Twitter goes back to 2006 when Jack Dorsey had an idea of an SMS-based communication platform.
+The earliest days of Twitter date back to 2006 when Jack Dorsey had an idea for an SMS-based communication platform.
 Evan Williams and Biz Stone, co-founders of Odea, were also involved.
-Eventually, Odeo ran into some problems- an investor buyback led to the creation of Obvious Corporation, and then later, Twitter became a standalone company.
+Eventually, Odeo ran into some problems.
+An investor buyback led to the creation of Obvious Corporation.
+Later, Twitter became a standalone company.

 Twitter experienced its first spurt of growth in 2007 when it was used at the SXSW conference.
 More than 60,000 tweets were being sent each day at the event.
 By 2008, Twitter recorded 100 million tweets per quarter.
 Fast forward to February 2010, and Twitter was posting 50 million tweets per day.